 Serving Cambourne’s Catholic community, from humble beginnings the worshipping community of Catholics in Cambourne has grown to over a hundred and fifty people.
 We meet for worship each week on Saturday evenings, at 5:00pm, celebrating Mass together at the shared church building in Cambourne.
+Canon John Minh has special responsibility for the Catholic community in Cambourne.

 Cambourne is a new settlement which began life on farmland in 2008.
 Nine miles eastward, it lies between Cambridge and St Neots.
 Together the three villages of Great Cambourne, Lower Cambourne and Upper Cambourne house 12,000 people and Cambourne’s population continues to grow each year, due to continued house-building and a very high birthrate.